Forensic Services Division

 TBI's Violent Crime Response Teams

 In order to more efficiently work violent crime or law enforcement use-of-force scenes, the TBI maintains three specially designed crime scene vehicles equipped with the most advanced forensic equipment and materials available.
-These crime scene vehicles are regionally located in Memphis, Nashville, and Knoxville and are primarily used by the TBI to assist in processing homicide crime scenes.
+These crime scene vehicles are regionally located in Jackson, Nashville, and Knoxville and are primarily used by the TBI to assist in processing homicide crime scenes.

 Violent Crime Response Teams are made up of Special Agent/Forensic Scientists with expertise in Firearms and Toolmark Analysis, Latent Prints, Microanalysis/Trace evidence, Serology/DNA, and Documentation.
 As a team, they travel to the crime scene wherever and whenever it occurs, and then locate, document, and collect any physical evidence that may identify the perpetrator, or that may be compared to a suspect who is developed later on in the investigation.